acieagsalud/FullStack_Final_Project/README.md

-# README
+# RandomAccessMemoryExpress!

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the Final Project for Fullstack Web Development at RRC

-* Ruby version
+* Ruby 2.7.1

+* Rails 6.0.3

+The following gems are used

-* System dependencies
+* ActiveAdmin

-* Configuration
+* Devise

-* Database creation
+* Faker

-* Database initialization
+* Kaminari

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Ransack

-* ...
+* Stripe (legacy)